V.4. MISCELLANEOUS WORDS, PART 4/10 (kit-luf)

 – lakidi : sealing wax

-– lambu (malambu) : trace in the grass, game track
+– lambu (malambu) : trail, track or spoor in the grass, game track, game trail

 – lambuka : length, width